 My Bullet Journal Motivation Dip

-However, at the end of January, I got a new job, which turned out to be as demanding as it gets.
-Together with that job I also write for this blog and used to have two Instagram accounts that required my daily input.
+However, at the end of January, I got a new job, which turned out to be as demanding as it got.
+Together with that job, I also write for this blog and used to have two Instagram accounts that required my daily input.

 So I had two choices.
 Either quit BuJoing and go back to my old chaotic blobby life or get myself together and fall in love with Bullet Journal again.
 So I did some research, asked around, and gathered some great tips to try and rekindle my passion.